 Designer: To be appraised.

 Manufacturer: To be appraised.

-Other versions: Probably made in several colours and some variations; double lamps, chandeliers and so on.
+Other versions: This 1960s tulip wall lamp was probably made in several colours and some variations; double lamps, chandeliers and so on.

 Nothing to be found about this lamp.
 Seen it before years ago.
 In almost new state, probably never used.
 A typical 1950s, 1960s lamp.
 Many lamps in this style were produced in France and Italy with this tulip glass, made by Maison Jansen, Jean Perzel and several others.
 Anyway, this one is not.
 Maybe it is Italian.

 Got an idea?
 Please use the contact form and let us know!

 The socket was made by VLM Components.
 The company was founded in 1945 in Buccinasco, a small village near Milan, Italy.
 The company became famous for the switches they produce since 1968, designed by Achille Castiglioni.